Why I Quit Drinking

 I remembered in those meetings thinking that these people were messed up, I wasn’t that bad.
 I focused on the differences between us, rather than the similarities.

 Even after all of that for many years, I still drank.
 I just managed to control my drinking, so I thought…I never liked liquor, I was a 2 or 3 pint man, well, most of the time.
 I simply loved having fun and drinking beer was just a part of it.
 Games, concerts, parties, BBQ’s, at the beach, after golf, during golf, at dinner, with friends, at the movies, hanging out, writing, chess, after runs, were all great times to have a cold one.

 After my kids were born, I actually started to look forward to a craft pint in the evenings to unwind.
 It occupied my mind about wanting a beer.

-I admired people who didn’t drink.
-People that had issues with drinking and no longer drank.
-I always thought that those who never drank were the lucky one’s.
+I looked up to people that had issues with drinking, but no longer drank.
+I always thought that those who never drank were the lucky ones.
 I actually wanted to be the person who didn’t need to have a drink.
 That is my beautiful wife, take or leave it, no problem.

 BUT, I’m an all or nothing guy.
 That’s why I quit drinking!
 That was in 2014.